TJMoffitt/ABCpyScoringRules/SphinxDocs/docs/source/examples.rst

         def inverse_transform_list(self):
             return self.ordered_inverse_transforms

-and called as before with
+and this can be called as before with

 .. code-block:: python